��� Low-to No-Cost Confidential Clinics - General Information

 Parents and Children

-Tuberculosis tests are not provided at the The Fort Greene Health Department walk-in immunization clinic.
-Effective immediately, tuberculosis tests are no longer required for school entry.
+Tuberculosis tests are not provided at the immunization clinic.
 Learn more about evaluation and treatment for tuberculosis at Health Department Chest Centers.
 Note that tuberculosis tests are no longer required for school entry.

-Travel immunizations, including yellow fever and typhoid and malaria prophylaxis are not provided at the The Fort Greene Health Department walk-in immunization clinic.
-For information about travel immunizations, malaria prophylaxis and for locations of travel clinics, go to the Centers for Disease Control web site at Travelers' Health.
+Travel immunizations, including yellow fever and typhoid vaccines, and malaria prophylaxis are not provided at the Fort Greene immunization clinic.
+For travel clinic locations, go to the Centers for Disease Control web site at Travelers' Health.